-Apart from the polished and skeletonized, ruthenium treated hour, minute and chronograph second hands – and the facetted, polished applied hour indices – everything on the chronograph has a matte or brushed finish.
+Apart from the polished and skeletonized, ruthenium treated hour, minute and chronograph second hands – and the faceted, polished applied hour indices – everything on the chronograph has a matte or brushed finish.

 A flat sapphire crystal protects the dial, with a steel screwed-in caseback.
-The crown screws-down and features what Tudor refers to as a “double waterproofness system,” resulting in a water-resistance rating of 150 meters.
+The crown screws down and features what Tudor refers to as a “double waterproofness system.”
+The water-resistance rating is 150 meters.

 Chronograph counters are located at 3 o’clock (30-minute counter) and at 6 o’clock (12-hour counter).
 Small seconds are displayed at 9 o’clock.
-All the subdials feature a black ring with grey printed scale and ruthenium treated guilloche pattern.
-A circular aperture in between 4 and 5 o’clock indicates the date.
+All the subdials feature a black ring with gray printed scale and ruthenium treated guilloche pattern.
+A circular aperture between 4 and 5 o’clock indicates the date.

 When the Tudor Fastrider Black Shield came out in 2013, we were impressed by the value, especially when compared to similar ceramic pieces that can easily retail at more than twice the price.
 Tudor has again made a great value, as well as creating a completely new aesthetic that perfectly combines stainless steel and black ceramic.
 I personally like the bright yellow model the best, as it’s a color typically associated with Ducati, and to me looks just right.
 The leather strap, which Tudor says was inspired by leather motorcycle saddles with gadroons, is just awesome.
 The styling of the strap also harkens back to vintage Lamborghini Espadas black leather gadroon-style seats.